 The number of photographs used in studies varies from 6 to 180 with the majority in the 40 – 60 range.
 However, with Internet surveys, longer surveys can be used as the person can pause the survey when fatigued and return to it later.
 Table 3 indicates the average time taken to complete four of the author’s surveys.
 In the early days of the Internet, many respondents used dial-up connections but there was little difference in their times compared with broadband.
-Figure 4 shows the duration for the Barossa survey.
+Figure 4 shows the duration for several surveys.

 While rating of scenes enables comparisons of their ratings from a common base, rankings only provide an ordinal hierarchy of scenes, which is difficult to analyze.

 A group of photographs are allocated into pairs and the preference for each photograph in each pair is recorded.
 This differs from the LCJ method in that each photograph is different, so the sample is not limited to a relatively small number of photographs.
 Studies have used up to 120 photographs in 60 pairs.
-The method is particularly popular in Spain – 11 out of the 16 studies using this method were undertaken in Spain by researchers such as Abello, Bernaldez, De Lucio, Marcia and Rodenas.
+The method is particularly popular in Spain – 11 out of the 16 studies using this method were undertaken in Spain by researchers including Abello, Bernaldez, De Lucio, Marcia and Rodenas.

 The Q-sort procedure was originally developed for personality assessment (the ‘Q’ prefix has no special significance).
 Based on psychological research, which indicates that the human senses are not capable of discriminating sensory perceptions into more than nine categories (Pitt & Zube, 1979), participants are asked to sort a set of photographs into five or seven piles.
 Even numbers of piles are avoided so as to permit a central group.